-Technical Description, Innovation, and Impact (This section should constitute approximately 25% of the Technical Volume)
+Technical Description, Innovation, and Impact (Approximately 10 pages)

-The Technical Description should contain the following information:
+The Technical Descriptions hould contain the following information:

-- Relevance and Outcomes: The Applicant should provide a detailed description of the objectives that will be pursued during the project.
+- Relevance and Outcomes: The Applicant should provide a detailed description of the technology, including the scientific and other principles and objectives that will be pursued during the project.
 This section should describe the relevance of the proposed project to the goals and objectives of the FOA, including the potential to meet specific DOE technical targets or other relevant performance targets.
-The Applicant should clearly specify the expected outcomes of the project. - Feasibility: The Applicant should demonstrate the technical feasibility of the proposed project and capability of achieving the anticipated performance targets, including a description of previous work done and prior results. - Innovation and Impacts: The Applicant should describe the current state of processes for combining orders for alternative fuel vehicles and related technologies as well as the projected impact if the approach is successfully implemented on a broad scale.
+The Applicant should clearly specify the expected outcomes of the project. - Feasi bility: The Applicant should demonstrate the technical feasibility of the proposed technology and capability of achieving the anticipated performance targets, including a description of previous work done and prior results. - Innovation and Impacts: The Applicant's hould describe the current state of the art in the applicable field, the specific innovation of the proposed technology, the advantages of proposed technology over current and emerging technologies, and the overall impact on a dvancing the state of the art/technical baseline if the project is successful.